1. A condition in which blood pH is below normal.

 aleukemia, aleukaemia (s) (noun)

-A lack of leukocytes or a diminished total of white blood cell count in the peripheral blood cells: "Aleukemia consists of varieties of leukemic diseases in which the blood's white cell count is not normal or is so inadequate that it can result in death."
+A lack of a diminished total of white blood cell count in the peripheral blood cells: "Aleukemia consists of varieties of leukemic diseases in which the blood's white cell count is not normal or is so inadequate that it can even result in death."

 Abnormal alkalinity of the blood.